 How Does Plastic End Up In Our Oceans?

 Most of the plastic pollution found in our oceans has flowed in from land via litter being left on beaches, poorly managed landfill sites or plastic washed down city drains and carried out to sea by major rivers picking up more rubbish as they move downstream.
 Once the plastic reaches the ocean, it remains in coastal waters until it is caught up in ocean currents and transported around the world.

 What Harm Does Plastic Pollution Do To Marine Life?

 For marine wildlife such as fish, dolphins, seabirds and seals, plastic pollution in the ocean is deadly, with millions of animals killed every year from plastics.

 Marine animals including seals, whales, turtles, and other animals are strangled by abandoned fishing gear or discarded six-pack rings.
-And nearly early every species of seabird eats plastics, which have been found to block digestive tracts or pierce organs, causing death.
+Nearly every species of seabird eats plastics, which have been found to block digestive tracts or pierce organs, causing death.